shr3stha/self_profile/README.md

 ---

-**Note**: Remember to replace "dummyLLC" with your actual business name throughout the codebase before deployment.
+**Note**: Remember to replace "CarenexLLC" with your actual business name throughout the codebase before deployment.
 See the [Pre-Deployment Checklist](#pre-deployment-checklist) for a complete list of items to update.

 ---